 GeneCards Summary for REST Gene

 REST (RE1 Silencing Transcription Factor) is a Protein Coding gene.
-Diseases associated with REST include Wilms Tumor 6 and Fibromatosis, Gingival, 5.
-Among its related pathways are Signaling pathways regulating pluripotency of stem cells and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Diseases associated with REST include Deafness, Autosomal Dominant 27 and Wilms Tumor 6.
+Among its related pathways are Chromatin organization and MECP2 and Associated Rett Syndrome.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
-An important paralog of this gene is ZNF518A.
+An important paralog of this gene is PEG3.

 UniProtKB/Swiss-Prot Summary for REST Gene